Five pillars of musical growth

 CREATIVITY – At Acadia, students are not only grounded in the rich tradition of music, but are active in shaping the future.
 Through composition, improvisation and performance of classical contemporary music, students learn to channel that creative impulse towards solving problems.
 We believe that creativity should be a cornerstone of a liberal arts education in recognition that all of the problems of the future will require creative solutions that have not yet been considered.

 DISCIPLINE – Sustained disciplinary practice is at the heart of the university music degree.
-Students learn to identify goals and create the pathways to achieving them through regimented and productive practice routines that is the key to success in any profession or pursuit.
+Students learn to identify goals and create the pathways to achieving them through regimented and productive practice routines that are the key to success in any profession or pursuit.

-The Acadia School of Music welcomes the opportunity to nurture young musicians and we look forward to getting to know you!
+The Acadia School of Music welcomes the opportunity to nurture musicians and we look forward to getting to know you!